Ryan W. Wolfe

 - Mortgage Insurance Arbitration (2008-2009): Ryan assisted counsel engaged in reinsurance arbitration between a mortgage insurance underwriter and its reinsurance provider.
 He analyzed the underwriting methodology in the context of the covenants of the reinsurance contract and contrasted that policy to publicly-available financial reporting.

 - Telecommunications Provider Shareholder Litigation (2006): Ryan assisted counsel with the analysis of international vendor finance transactions involving joint ventures in foreign jurisdictions.
-He examined the company’s revenue recognition, adherence to its internal credit policies, and performed financial analysis using industry-specific metrics.
+He examined the company’s revenue recognition policies and practices, adherence to its internal credit policies, and performed financial analysis using industry-specific metrics.

 - Energy Holding Company Solvency Analysis (2006): Ryan assisted counsel in assessing the solvency of a multinational energy holding company at various points prior to its bankruptcy in response to alleged preference payments made in connection with an equity swap.
 This analysis required the examination of structured financial vehicles, off balance sheet arrangements, and rebutting bankruptcy trustee’s expert valuation analysis.